Toxicology - Plant Protection Products

-To fulfil the data requirement for skin irritation/corrosion, testing should be conducted as described by Regulation (GB/NI) 284/2013.
-Section 7.1.4 of Regulation (GB/NI) 284/2013 requires the application of a tiered testing strategy; this should be implemented in accordance with the recommendations of the OECD Guidance on an integrated approach on testing and assessment (IATA) for skin corrosion and irritation.
-The IATA is available on the OECD website.
+To fulfil the data requirement for skin irritation/corrosion, testing should be conducted as described by Regulation (EC) 284/2013.
+Section 7.1.4 of Regulation (EC) 284/2013 requires the application of a tiered testing strategy; this should be implemented in accordance with the recommendations of the OECD Guidance on an integrated approach on testing and assessment (IATA) The IATA for skin corrosion and irritationfor skin corrosion and irritation is available on the OECD website.

 A validated in vitro test for skin irritation (OECD Test Guideline 439) has been available since 2010.
 A number of validated In vitro tests for skin corrosion have been available since 2004.
 These tests should be used alongside all other available information (including information from dermal toxicity studies, physical/chemical properties, non- testing methods) in a weight of evidence approach, ahead of any in vivo testing.
 In vivo testing for skin irritation/corrosion (eg OECD Test Guideline 404) should only be performed as a last resort and where no other options remain.
 Should testing in vivo be deemed necessary, a full justification must be provided that explains the need to perform the test, with reference to the IATA.

 To fulfil the data requirement for eye irritation or damage, testing should be conducted in accordance with Regulation (EC) 284/2013.
 Section 7.1.5 of Regulation (EC) 284/2013 requires the application of a tiered testing strategy; this should be implemented in accordance with the recommendations of the OECD Guidance on an integrated approach on testing and assessment (IATA) for serious eye damage and eye irritation.
 The IATA for serious eye damage and eye irritationis available on the OECD website.